Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 This allowed deviation does not relax any requirements that do not explicitly define an exception.
 For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=].

-Note: Inaccurate addressing is intended to allow reasoning on the [=MPD timeline=] using average values for [=media segment=] timing.
+Note: Allowing inaccurate timing is intended to enable reasoning on the [=MPD timeline=] using average values for [=media segment=] timing.
 If the addressing data says that a [=media segment=] contains 4 seconds of data on average, a client can predict with reasonable accuracy which samples are found in which segments, while at the same time the packager is not required to emit per-segment timing data in the [=MPD=].
 It is expected that the content is packaged with this contraint in mind (i.e. **every** segment cannot be inaccurate in the same direction - a shorter segment now implies a longer segment in the future to make up for it).

 <div class="example">
 Consider a [=media segment=] with a nominal start time of 10 seconds from period start and a nominal duration of 4 seconds, within a [=period=] of unlimited duration.